caitrinhall/caitrinhall.github.io/_pages/about.md

   - /about.html
 ---

+**About me**
 I'm currently a graduate student in the [Department of Psychological Sciences](https://psychology.uconn.edu/) at the University of Connecticut.
-My PhD concentration is [Ecological Psychology](https://psychology.uconn.edu/phd/ecological-psychology/)——the study of biological perception, action, and cognition from the fundamental assumption of organism-environment mutuality.
+My PhD concentration is [Ecological Psychology](https://psychology.uconn.edu/phd/ecological-psychology/)—the study of biological perception, action, and cognition from the fundamental assumption of organism-environment mutuality.

 A data-driven personal website
 ======